-Cujo provides a firewall combined with anti-virus and anti-malware protection, protecting you from phishing, scammers, and hackers.
+Cujo provides a firewall combined with antivirus and anti-malware protection, protecting you from phishing, scammers, and hackers.
 When placed at your network’s gateway (the router), Cujo can monitor everything that comes in and out of your home network.
 It prevents you from accessing sites that it thinks are not trustworthy based on your rules.
 It also prevents your devices from sending out information that should be private.
 Rules can be configured using the Cujo App.
 All data that enters your network is scanned for viruses and malware, and detected threats are automatically eliminated.
-Cujo’s database will be frequently updated to keep up with ever-changing cyber threats.
+Cujo’s database will frequently be updated to keep up with ever-changing cyber threats.

 Cujo also has a super-secret smart weapon: If a Cujo encounters a new cyber threat, it sends information about that threat to a secure server.
 All the other Cujos are then updated with the information, so they know what the threat is and how to stop it.

 Apart from internet security, Cujo can help parents protect their kids from the dangers of the internet.
 With the new parental control features announced at CES 2017, users can now manage what websites their kids can visit, set a limit on daily use, or block questionable content.